Marker Logo

 Topics.
 This historical marker is listed in these topic lists: AgricultureIndustry & CommerceRailroads & StreetcarsSettlements & SettlersWaterways & Vessels.
 A significant historical year for this entry is 1891.

-2. City of Vero Beach Marker - Panel 2
+2. City of Vero Beach Marker (back)

 "City of Vero Beach Marker" at the intersection of 21st Street & 16th Avenue image.
 Click for full size.

-Photographed By Richard E. Miller, October 28, 2014
+Photographed by Richard E. Miller, October 28, 2014

 3. "City of Vero Beach Marker" at the intersection of 21st Street & 16th Avenue